roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's Sluts: Roxy Will Do It ****** byNonStopFunGuy© My 23 year old step-daughter Caroline Rae - "Roxy" to most of us -- proved to be the horny, slutty girlfriend I'd been hoping to have since I left my boring, prudish first five six years ago.
+My 23 year old step-daughter Caroline Rae - "Roxy" to most of us -- proved to be the horny, slutty girlfriend I'd been hoping to have since I left my boring, prudish first five six years ago.

  I discovered my sexual prowess a bit later in life.
 Married right out of college, I was shackled for 12 years to a lovely but sexually stilted bitch.
 I played the doting husband and didn't cheat on her, trying to be the good guy.
 The pervert in me wouldn't be retrained forever, so after nearly a decade of being repressed, I began screwing around with porn.
 That led to chatrooms, emails, sexting, webcam sex, and ultimately an overnight affair on a business trip with a slutty married chick.
 Her name was Kitty, she was a slim, petite Chinese-American fox, who fucked around with her husband's permission.
 The sex was unbelievable, I think I had five orgasms that night, the woman kept screaming, "Fuck me again, stud, I love your cock!"
 I realized my seven-inch prick was pretty good at sex, I kept it up for hours for the most part, and wore down the married cunt.
 I felt like Thor or Apollo or something, just a divine creature meant to put smiles on horny women's faces.